 - Derive at least 75 percent of its gross income from rents from real property, interest on mortgages financing real property or from sales of real estate

-- Pay at least 90 percent of its taxable income in the form of shareholder dividends each year; as a result, REITs may not generally retain their earnings
+- Pay at least 90 percent of its taxable income in the form of shareholder dividends each year

 - Be an entity that is taxable as a corporation